New York officials downplay concern over new coronavirus variant

 “But if there is one message that needs to cut through, it’s this: the vaccines are safe and effective,” he said.

-The new variant, called B.1.526, represented about 12% of New York City cases by mid-February, according to researchers at Columbia University Vagelos College of Physicians and Surgeons.
+The New York variant, called B.1.526, represented about 12% of total positive tests from the Columbia Irving Medical Center, according to a report by researchers at Columbia University Vagelos College of Physicians and Surgeons.

-Another study published online this week by the California Institute of Technology also described the new variant.
+Another study published online this week by the California Institute of Technology that also described the new variant found that it accounted for nearly 28% of all coronavirus genomes tested in New York state.
 Neither study has been peer-reviewed.

-The Columbia researchers found that B.1.526 shares some worrying characteristics with the South Africa and Brazil variants, that several studies have suggested are more resistant to some existing vaccines than earlier versions of the coronavirus.
+The Columbia researchers point out that B.1.526 shares some worrying characteristics with the South Africa and Brazil variants, which several studies have suggested are more resistant to some existing vaccines than earlier strains of the coronavirus.

+Similar findings about a “homegrown” California variant were reported recently in two other studies ahead of peer review from Cedars-Sinai Medical Center in Los Angeles and the University of California at San Francisco.

+Those researchers said the fast-spreading California variant may help explain the year-end holiday surge of cases in late 2020 that overwhelmed hospitals across much of the state, though some experts cautioned that more data was needed to substantiate such conclusions.

 The CDC has identified more than 1,900 cases of coronavirus variants spread across most states in the country, mostly the B.1.1.7 variant first identified in the UK, which has been shown to be more transmissible than earlier versions of the virus.